Skip to content

 count += num

-# Traverse both data index and elements
+# Traverse simultaneously data index and elements

 for i, num in enumerate(nums):